ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 ### Time series { #time-series }

-Time series visualization options are selectable if the query returns at least one field with `Date`, `Datetime`, or `Timestamp` type and at least one field with `Int64`, `Int32`, `Int16`, `Int8`, `Uint64`, `Uint32`, `Uint16`, `Uint8`, `Double` or `Float` type.
+Time series visualization options are selectable if the query returns at least one field with `Date`, `Datetime`, or `Timestamp` type (for now work with time supported only in UTC format) and at least one field with `Int64`, `Int32`, `Int16`, `Int8`, `Uint64`, `Uint32`, `Uint16`, `Uint8`, `Double` or `Float` type.
 Then you can select time series visualization options.
 Grafana interprets timestamp rows without an explicit time zone as UTC.
 Any other column is treated as a value column.

 ![Time-series](../_assets/grafana/time-series.png)